 The SBus is used for applying sources such as function generator, PSUs etc., but as well any external signals to every point where the measuring matrix channels are connected to.
 You can measure any time in parallel to the stimulation.
-Because of its open make-up it is possible, e.g. to apply a logic channel to any measuring point or to several measuring points.
+Because of its open make-up you can e.g. apply a logic channel to any measuring point or to several measuring points.